 Senate Introduces NIH Research Bill to Combat Opioid Crisis

 In 2016, 116 people died every day from opioid-related drug overdoses.
-America is experiencing an opioid crisis, which was recently declared a public health emergency by President Trump and the Department of Health and Human Services.
+America is experiencing an opioid epidemic (see: Prescription Opioid Addiction Help · A MedTruth Guide), which was recently declared a public health emergency by President Trump and the Department of Health and Human Services.

 In response to the crisis, the Senate is looking to create a bill focused on funding new treatments that could curb the epidemic.
 Known as the Advancing Cutting-Edge Research Act, the legislation addresses research funding to manage pain and treat opioid addiction.